Code-Institute-Submissions/django-e-commerce-pc-shop/README.md

 - As a shopper i want to be able to change layout od displayed items so that i can get different view on products.

-- As a shopper i want to be able to visit the manufacter website so that i can read more about product.
+- As a shopper i want to be able to visit the manufacturer website so that i can read more about product.

 - As a shopper i want to be able to quickly identify deals, special offers and promotions so that i can take advantage of special savings on products i'd like to purchase.